djentelmenis/web-of-life/readme.md

   - Sensory input `neurons`
   - Hidden middle layer `neurons`
   - Output action `neurons`
+  - `Synapses` between the `neurons` with random weight values
+- Visualizes the selected `pops` brain as a layered graph
+  - Select a `pop` by left clicking on it after the simulation has begun
 - Runs the `simulation` where on each tick `pops`:
   - Fire `synapses` through input `neurons`
   - Execute an action corresponding to the output `neuron` with the highest value